LHM777/JavaRegexValidator/README.md

 # Check if input string contains only numbers.
-It must be only one character long.
+It should be only one character long.